muhme/joomla-branches-tester/README.md

 * To inspect and hack the Joomla sources from Docker host system.

 :point_right: Using `host.docker.internal` allows to maintain consistent hostnames and URLs between containers and
               the Docker host machine.
-However, there are two exceptions to note:
+However, there is one exceptions to note:

 1. **Database Performance**: For database connections, the Docker container name and the default database port are used to avoid performance issues.